nukemberg/we-need-to-talk-about-limits/slides.md

 - **Set and forget** - Limits need adjustment over time
 - **No testing** - You will discover your limits in production

-Practically every disaster starts with "we didn't think we needed limits"
+Practically every disaster starts with "we didn't think X would be so big"

 ---